ignacioperezrjs/ignacioperezrjs.github.io/_pages/teaching.md

 nav_order: 6
 ---

-I have spent a significant portion of my career as a private instructor, though I am no longer actively teaching.
+I have spent a significant portion of my career as a private instructor.
 My experience spans various subjects, including Python programming, Wolfram Mathematica for linear algebra and calculus, and mathematics.

 ### University Teaching Experience